J Victor Garcia-Martinez: University of North Carolina, Chapel Hill, USA

 HIV has been shown to predominantly infect human T cells and macrophages.
 But even infection of macrophages has been controversial.
 Nevertheless, these two cell types remain the focus of most of the ongoing research on HIV pathogenesis and cure.
 However, there are several other cell types for which evidence has been presented both in vitro and in vivo as being susceptible to infection and to possible play important roles in HIV persistence under ART.

 The scope of the collection is to provide a state of the art critical evaluation of HIV infection of atypical cells, their role in pathogenesis and the challenges that they might present when developing and evaluating approaches towards an HIV cure.

-The Editor has no competing interests with the submissions which he handle's through the peer review process.
-The peer review of any submissions for which the Editor has competing interests is handled by another Editorial Board Member who has no competing interests.
+The Guest Editor has no competing interests with the submissions which they handle through the peer review process.
+The peer review of any submissions for which the Guest Editors have competing interests is handled by another Editorial Board Member who has no competing interests.